jkbrsn/taskman/README.md

 // Handle the err and do something with the job ID
 ```

-Full usage of the package involves implementing the `Task` interface and adding tasks to the manager in `Job`s.
+Full usage of the package involves implementing the `Task` interface, and adding tasks to the manager in a `Job`.

 ```go
 // Make an arbitrary struct implement the Task interface